-Activities Directly Aiming at Youth Violent Crimes Prevention activities that strengthened partnership and supported linkages (committee meetings, project planning, evaluative activities, etc.).
+Activities Directly Aiming at Youth Violent Crimes Prevention

+Since one of prioritized objectives of SUP program was to reduce violent crimes among youth of color, nearly 1/5 events and activities directly emphasized violence prevention and targeted youth at risk, not including community-wide outreaching events and program managerial activities that strengthened partnership and supported linkages (committee meetings, project planning, evaluative activities, etc.).
 During the fourth quarter, SUP program focused much more on reducing negative encounters with law enforcement and public health promotion among youth of color.
 Dialogues between youth of color and Minneapolis police department was held on a regular basis for mutual understanding and trust building.
 Usually 35 participants would get involved in per time.
 A creative initiative called Shop with A Cop was conducted in the summertime.
 84 youth participated in the project at the end of August, 2015, to purchase school supplies with a police officer at Target before school days.
-A group of youth participants recorded the whole journey using devices provided by AMA, and the video was uploaded on YouTube for public review13.
+A group of youth participants recorded the whole journey using devices provided by AMA, and the video was uploaded on YouTube for public review^x.
 Youth were interviewed randomly.
 Some of them were shy in front of camera, while some of them laughed out with great joy.
 That was the first time that youth participants felt extremely safe beside a police, having a one-on-one fireplace conversation with persons in uniform that most of them might never turn to before while can be relied on henceforward.
+Moreover, there was a credible referral system in SUP program, through which more information of youth at risk would be shared for the purpose of outreach and in-depth connection.
+At the first quarter, there were only 17 one-on-one counseling referrals and 26 at-risk-youth referrals.
+While at the end of the third quarter, over 300 referrals were made (see Figure 20), on account of successful outreaching efforts.
+The increment replies that SUP program earned a good reputation among colored communities.
+People enjoyed and benefitted from it, thus would like to introduce friends and neighbors into SUP activities.
+Figure 20